MSiam/Few-Shot-Learning/readme.md

 if you have multiple samples apply average on the embeddings to compute the imprinted weights

-# HRI Setting:
+# HRI Setting
-## Differences to Few Shot Learning Literature:
+## Differences to Few Shot Learning Literature

 The fundamental differences between human robot interaction and the current few shot learning setting that we are thinking of:
 1. the abundance of **temporal information for the different poses of the object**.
 This has a little similarity to the work on View-Manifold learning, yet with a more realistic scenario containing illumination changes, occlusions and others.